BalazsBanfi/Battleship/README.md

 - [The Odin Project](https://www.theodinproject.com/dashboard/) - High quality coding education maintained by an open source community.

-- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin helpes a lot working with responsive techniques.
+- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin helps a lot working with responsive techniques.
 I really liked his teaching style and will follow him in the future also.

 ## Author